Thanks to my daughter Kathy for naming this blog.

 The balance of power established under the U.S. Constitution in 1789 has changed, due to the addition of states and population growth.
 These changes have led to a permanent situation of disproportionate power given to small states, which exercise disproportionate control over two and one-half of the three branches of government.
 See my blog post, “The United States of Minority Rule”, https://debatablypolitical.blogspot.com/2024/08/the-united-states-of-minority-rule.html.

-1. Change representation in the Senate to address the imbalance of power between large and small states.
+1. We should change the rules for representation in the Senate to address the imbalance of power between large and small states.
 Two possible fixes are proposed.

 B. Alternatively, redistrict state boundaries, creating 50 states with an average population of 6.7 million people each.
 Keep Senate seats at two per state, but redistrict state boundaries every 30 years.
 Establish a schedule for reapportionment of states.